Reuben, Reuben (opera): Influence and references

-Musicologist Howard Pollack has noted that Blitzen had referred to many literary figures in the opera including classical figures like Homer and Aristotle, English writers and poets like William Shakespeare, John Keats, and Robert Shaw to Americans like F. Scott Fitzgerald, William Faulkner, and Hart Crane.
-Further influences upon Blitzen came from Scottish playwright James Bridie and his 1949 comic play "Daphne Laureola," along with American writer James Jones and his 1951 novel "From Here to Eternity."
-Blitzen also drew influence from the films of American filmmaker John Huston and American choreographer Jerome Robbins.
+Musicologist Howard Pollack has noted that Blitzstein had referred to many literary figures in the opera including classical figures like Homer and Aristotle, English writers and poets like William Shakespeare, John Keats, and Robert Shaw to Americans like F. Scott Fitzgerald, William Faulkner, and Hart Crane.
+Further influences upon Blitzstein came from Scottish playwright James Bridie and his 1949 comic play Daphne Laureola, along with American writer James Jones and his 1951 novel From Here to Eternity.
+Blitzstein also drew influence from the films of American filmmaker John Huston and American choreographer Jerome Robbins.

-In terms of classical music references, Blitzen was fascinated by the emotionality of Kurt Weil and Berthold Brecht's 1928 musical play "The Threepenny Opera."
-For his opera's form, Blitzen looked towards Giuseppe Verdi's 1853 opera "La traviata" for a model.
-Other influences included Leonard Bernstein's "Symphony No. 2" (Age of Anxiety) and Burton Lane's 1951 song, "Too Late Now."
+In terms of classical music references, Blitzstein was fascinated by the emotionality of Kurt Weill and Bertolt Brecht's 1928 musical play The Threepenny Opera.
+For his opera's form, Blitzstein looked towards Verdi's 1853 opera La traviata for a model.
+Other influences included Leonard Bernstein's Symphony No. 2 (Age of Anxiety) and Burton Lane's 1951 song, "Too Late Now".

-In 1956, Blitzen shared his views on opera stating that the artform could take a lesson from the language of musicals, "opera can certainly learn from them, particularly in the matter of communicativeness."
+In 1956, Blitzstein shared his views on opera, stating that the art form could take a lesson from the language of musicals, "opera can certainly learn from them, particularly in the matter of communicativeness".